Hybrid vs. Traditional

 The hybrid class does not count towards the HBHS DMA PaDi certificate.
 Students interested in advanced photography classes should probably take the traditional Photography & Design class.

 The structure of this course gives students a lot of freedom in how they decide to complete their coursework and improve as a photographer but it is very important that they stay disciplined and do not fall behind.

-This class will meet once per week on Monday during 0, 1st, or 5th period (according to your official course schedule) in room I8.
+This class will meet once per week on Monday during 5th period in room I8.

 Class meetings will include the introduction and discussion of upcoming assignments and course principles as well as class critiques (see below).
 Students are expected to attend each class session in its entirety in order to stay on track.

 Each week, students will have assignments and course material that are due on Sunday night.
 These assignments are geared toward preparing you for the portfolios due at the end of each quarter.

 Image by Natalie Delgado

 Optional Lab Times and Office Hours

 - Wednesdays from 1pm-4pm